 Why do so many people choose to perform a work that does not fulfill them?
 Having been there myself in previous years, I can summarize it in one word: fear.

-The main proportion of the population runs in autopilot mode, driven by the narrative they have created about their life.
+Most people run in autopilot mode, driven by the narrative they have created about their life.
 This narrative is made of deeply embedded values, beliefs, memories, past decisions, metaprograms, and a bunch of other things that are in their heads, and conditions their vision of life.

-Seldom will they take the time to sit and ask themselves “Am I fulfilled in my life, or is there more to it?
+Seldom will they take the time to sit and ask themselves, “Am I fulfilled in my life, or is there more to it?
 What do I FEEL would bring me the most joy in my life, and how can I make this happen?”

 Seldom do they do it because fear stops them before.